Indian Airlines Flight 427: NSG operation

-The negotiations with the hijacker were done by a member of the CMG a former DGCA and current revenue secretary of India from the Cabinet secretariat.
+The negotiations with the hijacker were done by Sri.M.R.Sivaraman I A S a member of the CMG a former DGCA and current revenue secretary of India from the Cabinet secretariat.
 The negotiations continued the whole day long and the hijacker insisted on the aircraft being flown to Pakistan.
 The negotiator spoke to Pakistan DGCA and they refused entry to the aircraft.
 The hijacker's request for the aircraft to be flown back to Delhi was also rejected.
 In the meanwhile, the CMG had moved a crack NSG team from Delhi to Amritsar and positioned it strategically.
 After the hijacker fired a shot, the negotiator warned the hijacker of dire consequences and asked him to surrender which he refused.
 The CMG then informed the PM that the aircraft would be stormed.
 The negotiator then issued the order to the NSG's crack 52 Special Action Group team to storm the aircraft and take down the hijacker.
 The hijacker was surprised by the sudden entry of the commandos into the plane.
 Before he could react he was taken down.
 The operation ended in five minutes, at 01:05, without any casualty or injury to any hostage or further damage to the aircraft.

 Aftermath

-The hijacker, later identified as Jalaluddin alias Mohammed Yunus Shah, was whisked away for interrogation at the Airport.
-He was later shot dead by NSG.
+The hijacker, later identified as Jalaluddin alias Mohammed Yunus Shah, was shot dead by NSG.
 Two loaded 9 mm pistols and a grenade were recovered from him.
-The Indian authorities claimed that the hijacker was a member of Hizbul Mujahideen, but the group denied responsibility.
+The Indian authorities claimed the hijacker was a member of Hizbul Mujahideen, but the group denied responsibility.